 Alejandro Becerra is an assistant policy researcher at RAND and a Ph.D. candidate at the Pardee RAND Graduate School.

-At RAND, he is collaborating in different multidisciplinary projects, including an analysis of the effects of the Gulf of Mexico oil spill; a robust decision-making analysis of water management strategies in Mendoza, Argentina, in coordination with the InterAmerican Development Bank; an international drug price comparison; an analysis of the European monetary system crisis; and a systematic review of 9/11 and its effect on NYC populations.
+At RAND, he is collaborating in different multidisciplinary projects, including an analysis of the effects of the Gulf of Mexico oil spill; an analysis of the policy challenges of natural disasters outmigrants; a policy proposal to improve elderly care in Puerto Rico after Hurricane Maria; a robust decision-making analysis of water management strategies in Mendoza, Argentina, in coordination with the InterAmerican Development Bank; an international drug price comparison; and a systematic review of 9/11 and its effect on NYC populations.

-Becerra has a B.A. in public policy from the Center for Research and Teaching in Economics (CIDE) in Mexico.
+Becerra has a B.A.
+Hons in Public Policy from the Center for Research and Teaching in Economics (CIDE) in Mexico.